Questions about PL1s

 A primary diagnosis of dementia or Alzheimer—s is not a qualifying PASRR MI eligibility.

-Developmental Disability (also referred to as related conditions): People with related conditions are people who have a severe, chronic disability that meets all of the following conditions:
+Developmental Disability (DD) (also referred to as related conditions): People with a developmental disability/related conditions are people who have a severe, chronic disability that meets all of the following conditions:

 - It is attributable to—